martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 the application service type that will be secured using the certificate to be issued.

+A service provider SHOULD request certificates with as few identifiers as necessary to identify a single service; see {{security-multi}}.

-If the certificate will be used for only a single type of application service, the service provider SHOULD request a certificate that includes a DNS-ID and, if appropriate for the application service type, an SRV-ID or URI-ID that limits the deployment scope of the certificate to only the defined application service type.
+If the certificate will be used for only a single type of application service, the service provider SHOULD request a certificate that includes DNS-ID or IP-ID values that identify that service or, if appropriate for the application service type, SRV-ID or URI-ID values that limit the deployment scope of the certificate to only the defined application service type.

-If the certificate might be used for any type of application service, then the service provider SHOULD request a certificate that includes only a DNS-ID.
+If the certificate might be used for any type of application service, then the service provider SHOULD request a certificate that includes only DNS-IDs or IP-IDs.
 Again, because of multi-protocol attacks this practice is discouraged; this can be mitigated by deploying only one service on a host.